pnsrao/CarND-Vehicle-Detection/writeup_report.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

 The code for this project is in a combination of an Ipython notebook (vehicle_detection.ipynb) and a python module containing several utilities function (project_utils.py).
-Both of these are in the pyfiles/ folder in the repository.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: